-All of the Company's operating income and cash flows are generated by its 100% owned subsidiaries, which are the subsidiary guarantors of the Company's outstanding 93/8% senior subordinated notes due 2009 (the "Senior Subordinated Notes").
+All of the Company's operating income and cash flows are generated by its 100% owned subsidiaries, which are the subsidiary guarantors of the Company's outstanding 9/8% senior subordinated notes due 2009 (the "Senior Subordinated Notes").
 The Company is structured as a holding company and substantially all of its assets and operations are held by its subsidiaries.
 There are currently no significant restrictions on the Company's ability to obtain funds from its subsidiaries by dividend or loan.
 The parent holding company's independent assets, revenues, income before taxes and operating cash flows are less than 3% of the consolidated total.
-The separate financial statements of the subsidiaries of the Company; (ii) the subsidiary guarantors have fully and unconditionally, jointly and severally guaranteed the Senior Subordinated Notes; and (iii) the aggregate assets, liabilities, earnings and equity of the Company on a consolidated basis.
+The separate financial statements of the subsidiary guarantors are not included herein because (i) the subsidiary guarantors are all of the direct and indirect subsidiaries of the Company; (ii) the subsidiary guarantors have fully and unconditionally, jointly and severally guaranteed the Senior Subordinated Notes; and (iii) the aggregate assets, liabilities, earnings and equity of the subsidiary guarantors is substantially equivalent to the assets, liabilities, earnings and equity of the Company on a consolidated basis.
 As a result, the presentation of separate financial statements and other disclosures concerning the subsidiary guarantors is not deemed material.